 The ethical non-cognitivist theory suggests that any sense of morality is a play on words meant to persuade a third party.
 According to this theory, all previous theories may as well be postulates of children; having no real principle in fundamental reality.

 All Moral Theories are Flawed

 This is the fundamental existence of reality.
-On this level, there are no right or wrongs, no good or bads.
+On this level, there is no right or wrong, no good or bad.
 There just is.
 However, if one is pushed so far as to generate these statements, it is likely that the pusher will never understand what this theory of morality proposes in the first place.

 And in the off chance case that someone makes the claim that this theory contradicts itself, it is likely that they are speaking of the proposition of the theory and not the moral statement of the claim.
 An example of this is the critique of the statement “moral judgments are not truth-apt.”
 One could say that this statement represents a truth and is therefore contradicting itself.
 While this may be true in the context being debated, the debater should remember that this theory is proposed for moral judgments and not for propositional statements such as the one the theory presents.

 In conclusion I have argued that subjectivism and relativism should not be accepted notions of morality because they contradict each other.
 Also, error theory and ethical objectivism fall short on their own accord when attempting to display some set proposition about objective principles of morality.
 With this being said, the article concludes that non-cognitivism is the best solution to the problem of morality.
 There is no morality in the sense which the other theories speculate upon.
 Morality is merely a persuasive construct which humans or societies use as a device to influence the minds of others.

 Crash Course: Meta-ethics